Family Dog Training

 When I was a kid, while my mother tried to rescue every dog she came across, my father was completely and utterly disinterested in dog training and/or working with them.
 Luckily, that left me to train and work with them and from there grew my insatiable appetite to understand dog behavior.
 Other than my father allowing our dog to come on the couch when he was watching television and sharing his cookies with them he was absent from dog training and didn’t care.

 His selfishness and confusion put undue stress on the dogs, myself, my brothers, and my mother because he was unaware of how his behavior affected the dog’s behavior.
 Because he was the weakest link, didn’t care, and was disinterested in learning and practicing dog training, the pups were inevitably confused and had poor behavior.

 Dog Training When Someone Doesn’t Care

 Why must I practice?
 Can’t I just read a book, watch and cognitively understand?

 Learning through osmosis doesn’t work.
-Imaging reading every book you could find on basketball and rarely practiced.
+Imagine reading every book you could find on basketball and rarely practicing.
 Then you walked onto a basketball court with some great players.
 You wouldn’t have a clue.

 A dog is a living, breathing, feeling, sentient being.
-They are not a human being and not an inanimate object that can be programmed, like a robot.
+They are not human beings and not inanimate objects that can be programmed, like a robot.
 Dog training is a learned skill that focuses as much (or much more) on the pet parents as it does on the dog.
 Much like any sport, dog training involves not only detailed understanding by all family members but most importantly practice.

 People tend to think that a dog trainer will come over and make their dog obedient.
 In this unregulated dog training industry, you might hear a trainer say that they are a dog whisperer or have a secret dog training formula that only they know.
 None of this is true.